-The Group leases the office building under a 3 years lease arrangement, with no option to renew the lease after the expiry of the lease.
-Lease payments are made monthly and are subjected to revision every year based on the prevailing market rate but any increase will not exceed 5.25% of the annual rent in the immediate preceding year.
-The Group leases motor vehicles for 7 years which were previously classified as finance lease under SFRS(I) 1-17.
+The Group leases the office building under 3 years (2020: 3 years) lease arrangement, with no option to renew the lease after the expiry of the lease.
+Lease payments are made monthly and are subjected to revision every year based on the prevailing market rate but any increase will not exceed 5.25% (2020: 5.25%) of the annual rent in the immediate preceding year.
+The Group leases motor vehicle for 7 years (2020: 7 years).
+The Group leases the vessels under 3 years (2020: 3 years) lease arrangement.